isaacdd/datadog-supervisord/README.md

 A simple supervisord process and uptime check.
 Check collects the following:

-1. Service check on each process (Critical, OK, Unkown)
+1. Service check on each process (Critical, OK, Unknown)
 2. Uptime of each process
 3. Process count by status metrics